Bulusan (municipality): World War II

 This period of relative peace and prosperity in Bulusan was disturbed when the Second World War broke out in the Philippines on December 8, 1941.
 Like the rest of the islands, Bulusan was overrun by the Japanese Imperial Army.
 This triggered nationalism once more among Buluseños with the re-emergence of organized guerilla resistance.
 The Japanese later succeeded in establishing a semblance of local government to administer the town, but the loyalty of those appointed to these positions remained with the resistance group.

 Geography

 It is bordered by the towns of Barcelona in the north and, going counterclockwise, the towns of Casiguran, Juban, Irosin, and Santa Magdalena.
 The islets of San Bernardino, about 15 km off the coast, fall under the jurisdiction of Bulusan.
 Bulusan is 55 km from Sorsogon City and 636 km from Manila.

 Barangays

-Bulusan is politically subdivided into 24 barangays; 8 of them are in the Poblacion area.
+Bulusan is politically subdivided into 24 barangays.
+Each barangay consists of puroks and some have sitios.

+There are 8 barangays located in the Poblacion area.